 This fun colored book emphasizes being comfortable with whatever makes you unique.
-Children will learn there's nothing wrong with being snaggletooth, having big ears and a host of other things that might make children feel self-conscious.
+Children will learn there's nothing wrong with being snaggletoothed, having big ears and a host of other things that might make children feel self-conscious.
 I love that the author shows that there is lots of variation in people and it’s all beautiful.
-This author has several very encouraging books.
+This author has several other very encouraging books.
 Check them out.

 Sometimes we feel sad and we don’t know why.
 “When I’m Feeling Sad” gives toddlers the chance to learn about emotions.
 At this age, they’re too young to understand big concepts like depression, but they know sadness.
 It doesn’t talk about any specific aspect of diversity, but it offers a first look at feelings and how they dictate our daily functioning.
 More importantly, it teaches kids that we won’t always be happy — and that’s okay.

 Tessie has tons to say but very little structure on how to say it.
 She talks too much at home, at school and everywhere else.
 To get some help, she speaks with a counselor to develop better techniques for dealing with the pressure of having so much to say.
-At the end of the book, there are tips for helping talkative children that include a technique called "The Thinking Listening and Talking" triangle along with tips on how to be a better listener and how to interact with talkative children as a parent.
+At the end of the book, there are tips for helping talkative children that include a technique called "The Thinking, Listening and Talking" triangle along with tips on how to be a better listener and how to interact with talkative children as a parent.

 Lida and Lisa are first cousins who hardly spend any time apart.
 One day, they realize they’re almost opposite in physical appearance.
 They don’t understand how they could have so much in common and be so different at the same time — until granny tells them how.
 "Same Difference" goes past the discussion of race and discusses how we can be from the same family and look so varied.
 Kids ages 4–5 will love this book that helps them understand some relatives might look different but love each other the same.

 Sophia loves hanging out with her friend Maddi.
-After hours of playing they’d both love a snack.
+After hours of playing, they’d both love a snack.
 But when they arrive at Maddi’s house, Sophia is shocked to find out Maddi’s family has an empty fridge and hardly any food.
 Maddi tells her that there are many times they don’t have food because they don’t have much money.
 From there forward Sophia works on a plan to help feed Maddi without telling her secret.
 “Maddi’s Fridge” provides an age-appropriate introduction to poverty, hunger and generosity.
 Every family member can learn from this book — just keep your tissues nearby.